wikibrikofix/tuya_thermostat_zrd/README.md

 <img src="https://raw.githubusercontent.com/slacky1965/tuya_thermostat_zrd/refs/heads/main/doc/images/HA_2.jpg"/>

-## How to inject a new firmware version into an already updated thermostat.
+## How to write a new firmware version into an already updated thermostat.

 Take the last file` local_ota_index.json` , put it in z2m directory, reboot z2m.
 Next take the last **OTA** firmware file with the name `6565-0391-xxxxxxxxxxx-tuya_thermostat_zrd.zigbee` and copy it to the directory` images` , which you should already have in the root of `zigbee2mqtt`.
 Check the update on the desired thermostat and update.

-All of them.
+That's it!

 P.S.
 Not tested in real work, requires extensive testing.